Cervical Health London

 HPV, or Human Papilloma Viruses, are viruses that cannot live autonomously; their survival and multiplication require a host’s cells.
 The HPV virus contains DNA in its genetic material and is hosted in human cells.
 There are over 200 types (serotypes) of HPV viruses, and they are classified as low-risk or high-risk depending on their ability to induce cancer or other conditions.

-Which pathological conditions may HPV virus cause in a woman?
+Which pathological conditions may the HPV virus cause in a woman?

 HPV virus may cause a plethora of benign or malign lesions to the skin of the human body.
-The high-risk HPV types are oncogenic, and if they are not remitted by the immune system they can induce uterine cervical cancer or, more rarely, vaginal cancer.
-Low-risk HPV types may induce genital warts, which are not malign.
+The high-risk HPV types are oncogenic, and if the immune system does not remit them, they can induce uterine cervical cancer or, more rarely, vaginal cancer.
+Low-risk HPV types may cause genital warts, which are not malign.
 It should be noted that most HPV infections do not lead to cancer.
-Apart from the female genital system, different types of the virus may affect different body systems including the hands, the feet, or other organs of the respiratory system.
+Apart from the female genital system, different types of the virus may affect different body systems, including the hands, feet, or other respiratory system organs.

 How can an HPV infection be prevented?

 Vaccines are available that can offer protection from certain virus strains.
-As is the case with all common vaccines, they are manufactured using non-pathogenic protein parts of the virus, offering immunity to the virus.
+As is the case with all common vaccines, they are manufactured using non-pathogenic protein parts, offering immunity to the virus.
 Vaccines offer protection from the #6, #11, #16, #18, #31, #33, #45, #52 and #58 strains of the virus.
 Recent research has indicated that protection from additional strains may be offered via cross-reaction.
-The vaccines available enable a female’s immune system to incapacitate the strains if infected by them.
-Administration of the vaccine may happen from the age of 15 until the age of 26.
+The vaccines available enable a female’s immune system to hinder the strains if infected by them.
+Administration of the vaccine may happen from the age of 15 until 26.
 The vaccine does not offer blanket protection against all HPV strains in existence and does not help combat an existing infection.
 Now the vaccine is available for boys and girls.